Business Fellows’ Humble Beginnings

 McGinnis built a team of supporters to get the program off the ground, including LaDreka Karikari, who served as senior admissions officer during Business Fellows’ early years and later assistant director of undergraduate admissions; Constance Cooper, the program’s first faculty leader; Jenn Wiswell, director of undergraduate programs; and Marianne Lewis, current dean of Lindner and associate dean of undergraduate programs at the time of Business Fellows’ founding.

 Beyond community, McGinnis also saw an opportunity to better connect students with resources and opportunities for study abroad, co-ops, internships and more.
-Early programming worked to mend this divide by offering mentorship with alumni and business professionals and a speaker series that covered time management, interview skills, networking, professional dress and more.
+Early programming offered mentorship with alumni and business professionals and a speaker series that covered time management, interview skills, networking, professional dress and more.

 By introducing the opportunities, experiences and sense of community Business Fellows offered, the program began to address another point of concern among undergraduate staff: retention.